yunxi-zhang/ACAPy-Controller-Angular/README.md

 Currently, this repo is only tested against ACA-Py <b>V0.6.0</b> for a simple happy path.
 This includes:
 1. An issuer user can create/view a new credential schema/definition.
 2. Connections can be established between any 2 of 3 agents.
-3. A holder user can request a credential by starting with a credential request step.
+3. A holder user can request a credential by starting with a credential request.
 4. An issuer user can approve and issue a credential.
 5. An holder user can store an issued credential to his/her wallet.
 6. A verifier user can request a proof request.
-7. An holder user can choose credentials to give a proof presentation and (8) A verifier user can verify a proof. <br>
+7. An holder user can choose credentials to give a proof presentation.
+8. A verifier user can verify a proof.

 There're issues of using this frontend app when it's tested against ACA-Py <b>V0.7.0</b> and above, and it will fail when a holder user sends a proof presentation.